 We maintain all public records for public utilities, subdivision plans and all supplied available site and plot plans as well as the city’s assessor maps.

 The department has undertaken the task of scanning all the original engineering records in the office and have them available in digital format.
 We have approximately 58,000 documents scanned and will be happy to email plans upon request.
+To request a plot plan, area map for variance applications, or other plans/data, please use this form.

 The Engineering Department has developed and maintains the City’s GIS system.
 We provide fully functional geodatabases and mapping for use by the general public.

-Information can be printed from the website or individuals may use the kiosk at the counter to research or view properties and utilities and obtain copies of any information.
+The data is updated constantly to ensure that the most current data is displayed.
+Information can be printed from the WebGIS or individuals may ask at the Engineering Office counter to for help researching or viewing properties and utilities and obtain copies of any information that may be available.

-A partial list of Engineers and Surveyors can be obtained in the Engineering
+A partial list of Engineers and Surveyors can be obtained in the Engineering Department.

-Surveyor perform a survey and complete and elevation certificate delineating the areas of the property which may be in a flood zone.
+To determine if you are in a flood zone, you will need to have a Land Surveyor perform a survey and complete an elevation certificate delineating the areas of the property which may be in a flood zone.

 |

-781 897-5882 |
+781 897-5881 |

 |

-Matthew Barrett, GISPGIS Coordinator & sUAS Operator/PIC
+Matthew Barrett, GISPGIS Coordinator/Remote Pilot

 |